LavaToaster/cloudsmith-sync/README.md

 Cloudsmith Sync
 ===============

-This tool is to sync your composer repositories from git to cloudsmith.
+This tool is to sync your composer repositories from git to Cloudsmith.

 ## Setup